Fitness centre manager

 Working hours

-Working hours are typically 40 per week and include regular unsocial hours, with early and late shifts and weekend working.
-Fitness centre managers may be called in to cover events or staff absences.
+Working hours are typically around 40 per week and will include regular unsocial hours, including early and late shifts, as well as weekends.
+Fitness centre managers may also be called in to cover events or staff absences.

 What to expect